List of Items I believe your NEW BUNNY NEEDS...

 The Next 4 items are included in my "Healthy Bunny Starter" Kit.
 AVAILABLE for sale to you on Bunny Pick Up Day- I need to know ahead of time if you are interested so I will have enough made up - it is a months supply of the items below - and more stuff included.

 - Toys - Some folks do not deem these necessary, but I feel it keeps a bunny busy and out of trouble.
 If they get too bored they may chew on themselves as a past time, not good.
-Rabbits also need something to chew on - piece of "untreated" wood. cardboard paper towel tubes filled with their hay , toy balls from the kitty cat aisle in the dollar tree, bells that hang up from the bird aisle in a pet store, etc.
+Rabbits also need something to chew on - a piece of "untreated" wood, cardboard paper towel tubes filled with their hay , toy balls from the kitty cat aisle in the dollar tree w bells in them, bells that hang up from the bird aisle in a pet store, and even hard plastic infant toys that hang on a crib, etc. They even love a stuffed animal, but be cautious they will chew on it...
+NO button eyes, only sewn on, please.

 SOLD TO NEW BUNNY OWNERS ON BUNNY PICK UP DAY IF YOU WANT ONE - THIS IS A 30 DAY SUPPLY, ASK ME ABOUT THE PRICE AND ORDER BEFORE BUNNY PICK UP DAY , PLEASE.